5T33Z0/OC-Little-Translated/H_Boot-args/README.md

 ## Other useful boot arguments
 |Boot-arg|Description|
 |:------:|-----------|
 **`alcid=1`**|For selecting a layout-id for AppleALC, whereas the numerical value specifies the layout-id.
-See [supported codecs](https://github.com/acidanthera/applealc/wiki/supported-codecs) to figure out which layout to use for your specific system.
+See [supported codecs](https://github.com/acidanthera/applealc/wiki/supported-codecs) to figure out which layout to use for your system's audio CODEC.
 **`amfi_get_out_of_my_way=1`**|Combines wit disabled SIP, this disables Apple Mobile File Integrity.
 AMFI is a macOS kernel module enforcing code-signing validation and library validation which strengthens security.
 Even after disabling these services, AMFI is still checking the signatures of every app that is run and will cause non-Apple apps to crash when they touch extra-sensitive areas of the system.
 There's also a [kext](https://github.com/osy/AMFIExemption) which does this on a per-app-basis.
 **`-force_uni_control`**|Force-enables the Universal Control service in macOS Monterey 12.3+.